Price Media Law Moot Court Competition

 The judges for the 2016 international championship final with European Court of Human Rights judge Boštjan Zupančič presiding; judges in the final typically include lawyers working with the likes of Google, Facebook, and Microsoft.

 The Price Media Law Moot Court Competition or Price Moot in short, is an annual international moot court competition.
 Described as a competition "for raising the profile of freedom of expression by bringing informed and effective debate and discussion on significant issues of information flows and technology to many parts of the world", the Price Moot focuses on international media law and related human rights such as freedom of expression, freedom of religion, freedom of association, and various facets of privacy.
 The main sources of law engaged include the Universal Declaration of Human Rights, European Convention on Human Rights, and the International Covenant of Civil and Political Rights.
 Recurring topics include online hate speech and the responsibility of internet intermediaries.
 With more than a hundred teams taking part annually, the Price Moot is the world's largest competition in its field and is considered one of the grand slam or major moots.

 The moot was created and organised by the Programme in Comparative Media Law and Policy at the University of Oxford, and is named after the programme's founding director, Monroe E. Price, a professor specialising in communications law.
 In 2017, the Bonavero Institute of Human Rights took over as the organiser.
 The international rounds of the competition are held at the University of Oxford; a series of events is typically organised leading up to these rounds, such as seminars on human rights and masterclasses on advocacy.
-National and regional rounds were introduced in 2010 and have since taken place in Afghanistan, the Americas, Asia-Pacific, China, Africa, East Africa, West Africa, Middle East, South Asia, Northern Europe, Northeast Europe, and Southeast Europe.
-In 2019, regional rounds were made mandatory for all teams, with no possibility of direct qualification for Oxford.
-In 2022, the Southeast Europe and Northeast Europe rounds were merged into the Central Eastern Europe rounds, and in 2023, all European rounds were merged.
+National and regional rounds were introduced in 2010 and have since taken place in Afghanistan, the Americas, Latin America, Asia-Pacific, China, Africa, East Africa, West Africa, Middle East, South Asia, Northern Europe, Northeast Europe, and Southeast Europe.
 As of the tenth edition of the moot (2017), 130 universities from 52 countries have taken part in the competition.
 Singapore Management University, which made its debut in 2010, has the best track record in the moot, having reached the finals on eight occasions (winning the 2010, 2016, 2017, and 2020 editions), won Best Memorials four times (2010, 2016, 2018, and 2023), won Best Finals Oralist four times (2017, 2018, 2020, and 2025), and won Best Oralist twice (2017 and 2022).
 In addition, Singapore Management University was the first champion school to have won both Best Finals Oralist and Best Oralist in the same year (2017).